2 Corinthians 1

 8For we would not, brethren, have you ignorant of our trouble which came to us in Asia, that we were pressed out of measure, above strength, insomuch that we despaired even of life:

 Paul does not hide his despair.
 “We despaired even of life.”
-This is not the language of victory already won.
 This is the language of someone who has looked at the possibility of death and found it real.
-Paul's faith is not denial.
-It is clear-eyed.
-And he tells his readers this not to discourage them, but to set up what comes next: the only place to turn when you reach that breaking point is to God.
+Paul's faith is clear-eyed.
+And he tells his readers this to set up what comes next: the only place to turn when you reach that breaking point is to God.

 9But we had the sentence of death in ourselves, that we should not trust in ourselves, but in God which raiseth the dead: